shivagit81/DayVue/README.md

 # DayVue

 **DayVue** is a skill-based to-do list app built using **Vue.js 2**.
-Created by Shivam Dubey, a frontend developer, this project allows users to add, track, and manage their skills in an interactive and intuitive interface.
+This project allows users to add, track, and manage their skills in an interactive and intuitive interface.

 ## Table of Contents